vyca2017/content/content/reference/api/relay-api/mutations/nested-connect.md

 }
 ```

-## Nested Update Mutations for to-many Relations
+## Nested Connect Mutations for to-many Relations

-Let's explore the available nested update mutations for the `one-to-many` relation `AuthorPosts`.
+Let's explore the available nested connect mutations for the `one-to-many` relation `AuthorPosts`.

 #### Creating a new Author node and connect it to multiple existing Posts